alexanderthurn/1000-BTC-Challenge/README.md

 # Using this project

-This project is meant to get the concept of the challenge and trying to increase the performance step by step.
+This project is meant to get the concept of the challenge and trying to increase the performance step by step by using parallelization, optimizations and then switching to c-code and a gpu based variant.
 It incorporates a variety of techniques:

+* First you get to know some mathematics
-* It starts with a foundational Python-based approach (Approach 00), which, while easy to understand, is slow!
-This method is intended to help you to get the basics.
+* It then starts with a foundational Python-based approach (Approach 00), which, while easy to understand, is slow!
+This method is intended to help you to get the basics and see the mathematics in code
 * The next technique (Approach 01) adds complexity by monitoring computation time and allowing for the continuation of calculations.
 It also prints out some useful information (WIF key and so on)
 * The next technique (Approach 02) leverages parallelization to enhance efficiency.
 * The next one (Approach 03) optimizes the comparison method, splitting components by RIPEMD and SHA256